Chiron: Mythology & Symbolism, The Roof & Return, and Healing

 • Exaltation: “A political and social agenda, embodied in guarantees to human rights that ensures a just and valued replacement of the old order.
 A potential sensitivity to the needs of society.”

-• Detriment: “Promises, promises, promises and only to guarantee support with little possibility of implementation.
+• Detriment: “Promises, promises, promises, and only to guarantee support with little possibility of implementation.
 A potential to insensitively take advantage of the needs of society.”

 In Closing